edgexfoundry-holding/device-gps/README.md

 ### Device Service Using a Real BU-353-S4 Reciever

-If you have a BU-353-S4 USB GPS Reciever, you can try reading the GPS data directly from the device.
+If you have a BU-353-S4 USB GPS Receiver, you can try reading the GPS data directly from the device.
 This installation requires some preparation.

 1. Clone the repository in your go path.
+If using Go modules, install where you please.

 ```
 $ cd ~/go/src/github.com/edgexfoundry/